Skip to content

 How to Connect Teamscale to Bitbucket

-Teamscale can connect to both the Bitbucket Cloud version, as well as the Bitbucket Server (On-Premise) version.
+Teamscale can connect to both the Bitbucket Cloud version and the Bitbucket Data Center (On-Premise) version.

 General Option Reference

-This guide only covers the options specific for the Bitbucket Cloud/Server repository connector.
+This guide only covers the options specific for the Bitbucket Cloud/Data Center repository connector.
 A general overview of connector options is available here.

 Screenshot of the Bitbucket Plugin's Findings Badge